Get content

 When you request content, here's what happens:

 1. We check if we have the requested file.
-If not, you get a 404 and are charged just 1 credit.
+If not, you get a 404.

 2. If we have the file, we verify your API key has enough credits.